Jean M. Wenger

 - B.A., St. Mary's University of Minnesota

-Jean Wenger joined Chicago-Kent as directory of the Law Library in 2018.
-A well-known leader in the law library community, she served as president of both the American Association of Law Libraries, from 2012 to 2013, and its Chicago chapter, from 2004 to 2005.
+Jean Wenger joined Chicago-Kent as director of the Law Library in 2018.
+A well-known leader in the law library community, she served as president of both the American Association of Law Libraries, from 2012 to 2013 and its Chicago chapter, from 2004 to 2005.
 She has also served the profession as Chair of the Board of Directors of the Legal Information Preservation Alliance, a consortium of law libraries and legal professionals who strive to ensure preservation of legal materials.
-She is a member of Beta Phi Mu, the international library and information studies honor society.
+She is currently a member of the Board of Directors of the International Association of Law Libraries (IALL).
+She is also a member of Beta Phi Mu, the international library and information studies honor society.

 Ms. Wenger’s scholarship and teaching experience have focused on sharing research skills and evaluating challenges with an empirical lens.
 She was an author of the chapter Using Metrics to Showcase Value in the AALL white paper Defining ROI: Law Library Best Practices in 2016.
 In 1996, she contributed to an early review of online legal research with Internet for Legal Information: The U.S. Experience in the International Journal of Legal Information, Volume 3.